You’ve pulled your turkey out of the fridge, and it looks a little funny. Could the turkey have possibly gone bad? How do you tell if a turkey is bad?

 For as delicious and healthy as turkey is, it really is one of the more volatile meats.
 When you buy it fresh, it will typically only stay good for a day or two.
 Therefore if you need to keep your turkey longer, it is advisable to put it in the freezer or buy a frozen turkey to begin with. .

-When you put your turkey in either spot, ensure it is pushed back away from the opening of the fridge or freezer, so the meat doesn’t warm every time the door is opened.
+When you put your turkey in either spot, ensure it is pushed back away from the opening of the fridge or freezer.
+This way the meat doesn’t warm every time the door is opened.

-If you live in an area where you are able to get turkey directly from the farm, this is good news for you as a farm-fresh turkey will stay good in your fridge for up to 10 days.
+If you live in an area where you are able to get turkey directly from the farm, this is good news for you as a farm-fresh turkey will stay good in your fridge slightly longer.
 This is because you have cut out the middle man (the store) and know exactly when your turkey was butchered.

 How Long Will a Turkey Stay Fresh?